 - Limited internal technical resources: When your development team in-house already works at their full capacity, and you still have an entire backlog of less-important tasks that need to get done.
 It's where you can keep your high-profile jobs for your core team and outsource the other ones for the offshore team to take advantage of the round-the-clock strategy.

-Despite the enormous benefits of outsourcing like I mentioned above, you need to consider several cases below that may put you at critical risks if you hire untrustworthy foreign software providers:
+Despite the enormous benefits of outsourcing I mentioned above, you need to consider several cases below that may put you at critical risks if you hire untrustworthy foreign software providers:

 - When your intellectual property is the most critical asset of your business, you may be in a risky position if you collaborate with an unethical software team.